 Network Traffic Monitoring

 Network traffic monitoring is likewise often too challenging and labor-intensive to implement on a level that is sufficiently granular to identify specific threat sources.
 EAI helps in this area as well by providing easy to use dashboards, drilldowns and trend analysis on network traffic details, including user-level, application-level, and location-level views of the data.
 This data helps IT and security teams spot anomalous activity so it can be quickly investigated, contained, and mitigated.
-See more information on the EAI solution here.
+See more information on the ZTEdge solution here.

 Endpoint Defense Tools